eosdetroit/waxguilds/reports/eosiodetroit/latest.md

 * For awareness:
-    * DLT's WAX Mainnet Hyperion endpoint is once again serving **full history**
-    * DLT's IPFS Gateway can be accessed via https://ipfs.gateway.detroitledger.tech (now reflected in our bp json)
+    * DLT's IPFS Gateway can be accessed via https://ipfs.gateway.detroitledger.tech
     * DLT's Daily WAX Nodeos Snapshots are available at: https://snapshots.detroitledger.tech
     * DLT's Monthly AtomicAssets API (v1.3.24) database backups are available at: https://detroitledger.tech/backups/atomic
         * Please feel free to contact us if you are in need of a current-day backup!